afragen/local-development/readme.txt

 # Local Development
 Contributors: afragen
-Tags: localhost development upgrade plugin theme Requires at least: 4.0
+Tags: localhost, development, upgrade, plugin, theme Requires at least: 4.0
-Tested up to: 4.6
+Tested up to: 4.7
-Stable tag: 1.2.4
+Stable tag: 1.3.0
 License: GPLv2

 Places development notice for plugins or themes that are in local development.
 Prevents updating of selected plugins and themes.